 Giulia Scarpaleggia and Tommaso Galli

-With our blog Juls’ Kitchen, open in 2009, we share our passion for cuisine, Tuscan tradition and good food.
+We opened our blog Juls’ Kitchen in 2009 and there we share our passion for cuisine, Tuscan tradition and good food.